billbill100/Lightning-Capture-for-Camera/README.md

 A little soldering skill is required, as is a bit of computer skill to load the firmware onto the device, but there are how-to guides for each step and a user forum on Photrio.

+There are two versions that can be built.
+The full version includes an Oled display, with parameters that can be changed.
+A basic model, with minimam components, that just works using the default parameters.

 Now the caveat.
 The device has been built & tested and it works great indoors.
 However there has yet to be thunderstorm to test it in the real world.
 As soon as a suitable storm blows through, I will be running outsideto fully test the device.

-This is a new project, so documentation and the code will appear over the coming weeks.
-There is enough here to get started and order the parts.
-Much of the documentaion will be the same as in my other projects, downloading and installing the firmware, for example, so take a look at my other projects to see what is involved.
+This is a new project, so documentation may change over the coming weeks.